-Class 7 buildings include those used to sell goods on the wholesale market, whereas Class 6 buildings are used to sell goods to the public.
+Class 7b buildings include those used to sell goods on the wholesale market, whereas Class 6 buildings are used to sell goods to the public.
 Some establishments claim to sell goods to both the wholesale and retail markets.
 As a rule, however, if the general public has access to the building, it is considered a 'shop', and therefore a Class 6 building.

-Farm buildings

-In some States or Territories, appropriate authorities may classify farm buildings as Class 10a, which covers non-habitable buildings.
-They would only make this decision if a classification of Class 7 or Class 8 would not be more appropriate.
+Farm buildings In some States or Territories, appropriate authorities may classify farm buildings as Class 10a, which covers non-habitable buildings.
+They would only make this decision if a classification of Class 7b or Class 8 would not be more appropriate.
 When making their decision they consider the building's size, purpose, operations and the extent to which people are employed in the building.

-A3.3 Multiple classification

-To permit a building to have more than one classification.
+A3.3 Multiple classification Intent To permit a building to have more than one classification.
 Under A3.3(a), if 10% or less of the floor area of a storey is used for a purpose which could be classified differently to the remainder of that storey, that part may be classified as being the same as the remainder.
 Laboratories and sole-occupancy units in Class 2, 3 or 4 parts are excluded from this concession.
 The reason is that laboratories are considered to have a high fire hazard potential and classifying them with the remainder of the building could, in a majority of cases, endanger occupants of the other part of the building which have a lower fire hazard potential.
-Also, the intent is not to allow sole-occupancy units in Class 2, 3 or 4 parts to be regarded as another Class such as Class 6 and then not have any fire or sound insulation between the units and any other classification which may have a high fire load and could endanger the occpants of the Class 2, 3 or 4 part.
+Also, the intent is not to allow sole-occupancy units in Class 2, 3 or 4 parts to be regarded as another Class such as Class 6 and then not have any fire or sound insulation between the units and any other classification which may have a high fire load and could endanger the occupants of the Class 2, 3 or 4 part.
 If the storey has a very large floor area, the 10% or less concession area may also be large, even though the rest of the building is classifiable as a building which ordinarily has a lower risk potential.

-An example of the application of this area concession could be as follows:

-- if a single storey factory has an office which takes up 8% of the whole storey's floor area, the entire building (including the office) can be classified as being Class 8; however - if that office area takes up 12% of the storey's floor area, that area must be classified as Class 5, and the remainder of the building as Class 8.

-Under A3.3(b) and (c) Classes 1a and 1b, 9a and 9b, and 10a and 10b are separate classifications, and if joined together or in close proximity may require fire separation in certain situations.
-In the BCA, when the designation 'a' or 'b' is not applied, the reference is to all buildings of the general class (for example, 'Class 9b' refers only to Class 9b buildings, but 'Class 9' refers to both Class 9a and Class 9b buildings).
+Example An example of the application of this area concession could be as follows: - if a single storey factory has an office which takes up 8% of the whole storey's floor area, the entire building (including the office) can be classified as being Class 8; however - if that office area takes up 12% of the storey's floor area, that area must be classified as Class 5, and the remainder of the building as Class 8.
+Under A3.3(b) and (c) Classes 1a and 1b, 7a and 7b, 9a, 9b and 9c, and 10a and 10b are separate classifications, and if joined together or in close proximity may require fire separation in certain situations.
+In the BCA, when the designation 'a', 'b' or 'c' is not applied, the reference is to all buildings of the general class (for example, 'Class 9b' refers only to Class 9b buildings, but 'Class 9' refers to Class 9a, Class 9b and Class 9c buildings).

-Plant, machinery and lift motor rooms

-Under A3.3(d) a plant room, machinery room, lift motor room or boiler room, have the same classification as the part of the building they are in.

-These kinds of rooms do not need to be ancillary or subordinate to the part of the building they are in.
-(That is, the 10% criterion is not applicable).

-Guide to the BCA ---------- ---------